 During WWII several murders occur at a convalescent home where Dr. Watson has volunteered his services.
 He summons Holmes for help and the master detective proceeds to solve the crime from ...
 See full summary »

-When Nazi saboteurs jeeringly predicts to the nation of new depredations via their radio Voice of Terror, the Intellegence Inner Council summons Sherlock Holmes (Basil Rathbone) to help in...
+When a Nazi saboteur jeeringly predicts to the nation new depredations, via their radio 'Voice of Terror', the Intellegence Inner Council summons Sherlock Holmes (Basil Rathbone) to help in...
 See full summary »

 Seven rich men retire to a Scottish castle and promptly begin to die in violent fashion.
 Each death is preceded by the delivery of orange pips to the next target.
 As all the likely victims are heaviliy insured, Sherlock Holmes is asked by the insurance companies to investigate.Written by

 Jeremy Perkins <firstname.lastname@example.org>

 12 of 13 people found this review helpful.